eclipse-che/che-docs/src/main/_docs/workspace-administration/ws-admin-intro.md

 ---
 {% include base.html %}

-{{product_formal_name}}'s power comes from the unique Eclipse Che workspaces which are portable and shareable because they are composed of projects (source files) and environments (runtimes).
+{{site.product_formal_name}}'s power comes from the unique Eclipse Che workspaces which are portable and shareable because they are composed of projects (source files) and environments (runtimes).

 # Workspace Activation
 ## 1. Create a workspace with a production runtime